asmile1559/traft/README.md

     - If the error is about `walogs conflict`, the leader will decrement the `nextIndex` of the follower to the first walogs entry's index with the same `conflictTerm` and send a new `AppendEntriesRequest` to the follower.

-BE AWARE: No matter heartbeat or append entries(write request), walogs invalidation will be invoked.
+BE AWARE: No matter waitHeartbeat or append entries(write request), walogs invalidation will be invoked.

 A brief flow chart is shown below: